MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/ns-wincrypt-_cmsg_key_agree_recipient_info.md

 ### -field rgpRecipientEncryptedKeys

 The address of an array of <a href="https://msdn.microsoft.com/1921f9b6-86d9-47a0-a36e-e20d481382a3">CMSG_RECIPIENT_ENCRYPTED_KEY_INFO</a> structures that contains information about the key recipients.
 The <b>cRecipientEncryptedKeys</b> member contains the number of elements in this array.

-#### - OriginatorCertId

-							A <a href="https://msdn.microsoft.com/9e33f661-c365-4725-8c3f-27b6cdd9a84e">CERT_ID</a>  that identifies the public key of the message originator.

-#### - OriginatorPublicKeyInfo

-							A <a href="https://msdn.microsoft.com/bab6c147-b7cd-408a-acac-90f05921e065">CERT_PUBLIC_KEY_INFO</a> structure that contains the public key of the message originator.